 Each student association shall recommend at least two and not more than four candidates for its student member.
 By April 15 of the year in which its members' term expires, each student association shall submit its recommendations to the governor and to the chairs and ranking minority members of the legislative committees with primary jurisdiction over higher education policy and finance.
 The governor is not bound by these recommendations.

 The Minnesota AFL-CIO shall recruit and screen qualified labor candidates to be recommended to the governor for appointment to the board.
 The organization must develop a process for selecting candidates, and a statement of selection criteria for board membership that is consistent with the requirements under section 136F.02, subdivision 1.
-The organization must recommend at least two and no more than four candidates to the governor beginning in 2010 and every six years thereafter.
+The organization must recommend at least two and no more than four candidates to the governor every six years or sooner if vacancies in the labor seat occur.
 Recommendations must be made to the governor and to the chairs and ranking minority members of the legislative committees with primary jurisdiction over higher education policy and finance by April 15 of the year in which the governor makes appointments to the board.
 The governor is not bound by the recommendations.

 The mission of the board is to provide programs of study that meet the needs of students for occupational, general, baccalaureate, and graduate education.
 The state universities, community colleges, and technical colleges shall have distinct missions as provided in section 135A.052, subdivision 1.
 Within that statutory definition and subject to the approval of the board, each community college, state university, and technical college may develop its own distinct campus mission.
 The board shall develop administrative arrangements that make possible the efficient use of the facilities and staff of the technical colleges, community colleges, and state universities for providing these several different programs of study, so that students may have the benefit of improved and broader course offerings, ease of transfer among schools and programs, integrated course credit, coordinated degree programs, and coordinated financial aid.
-In carrying out the merger of the three separate systems, the board shall control administrative costs by eliminating duplicative administrative positions and course offerings.
+The board shall control administrative costs by eliminating duplicative administrative positions and course offerings.

 The board shall possess all powers necessary to govern the state colleges and universities and all related property.
 Those powers shall include, but are not limited to, those enumerated in this section.
 The board shall prescribe conditions of admission, set tuition and fees, approve programs of study and requirements for completion of programs, approve the awarding of appropriate certificates, diplomas, and degrees, enter into contracts and other agreements, and adopt suitable policies for the institutions it governs.
 To the extent practicable in protecting statewide interests, the board shall provide autonomy to the campuses while holding them accountable for their decisions.
 Sections 14.01 to 14.47 do not apply to policies and procedures of the board.